-The company you work for and whether there’s been a major change there.
+- The company you work for and whether there’s been a major change there.
 This could include a wave of redundancies or the closure of a particular office or branch;

-- Your pension scheme provider or some information about the pension (for example, if there’s been an announcement that the pension scheme will change or be closed).
+- Your pension scheme provider or some information about the pension.
+This could include whether there’s been an announcement that the pension scheme will change or be closed.

 SAVVY TIP: The scammer/fraudster may have got your information from a range of online sources.
 These could include LinkedIn – your own personal page and/or group pages from the company you work for.
 They also get data from social media sites such as Facebook and Twitter.
 If you’ve posted your CV on a job site, they may take information.
 Even if you’ve not posted this information, someone else may have done so.
 It’s worth Googling yourself and/or checking what’s readily accessible online.

 Personal information is so valuable to a fraudster because it’s easier for them to get your trust if they appear informed.
 Be on your guard.

 This is one of the most plausible sounding pension scams currently doing the rounds.
 If someone rings you up and says you qualify for a free pensions review, put the phone down.
 The only exception is if it’s your existing financial adviser and you have invested your pension through them.

 If you have a pension ‘pot’ type of pension and can make use of the ‘pension freedoms’ introduced in April 2015, you’re entitled to some free guidance from a government-funded service called Pension Wise.
 You can read more in my article called How will the government’s Pension Wise service work?